labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

     src="https://github.com/labspt3-nutrition-tracker/nutrition-tracker-BE/blob/david-chua/Images/ExerciseEntryImages/getExerciseEntryBy.png"
   </p>

-#### getExerciseEntryById: this query uses an exerice entry id argument to query an exercise entry with that specific id.
+#### getExerciseEntryById: this query uses an exercise entry id argument to query an exercise entry with that specific id.

   The following is an example of a getExerciseEntryById query: